HasanLabib/Programming-hero-Assignment-B12-A08-Hero-Apps/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## App Name : Hero IO Technologies Ltd

+## Description :
+At HERO.IO , we craft innovative apps designed to make everyday life simpler, smarter, and more exciting.Our goal is to turn your ideas into digital experiences that truly make an impact.

+## Technologies:

+React, React-router,sweetalert, react-loading-indicators, toastify,html,tailwind,JS,Vite